AInora

 Speech-to-Text (ASR)

 Converting speech to text fast enough for real-time conversation.
-Latency is the constraint - batch transcription (Whisper) gives you accuracy but adds 1-3 seconds.
-Streaming ASR (Deepgram Nova-2, Google Chirp) gives you partial results in 200-400ms.
+Latency is the constraint - batch transcription with Whisper-class models gives you accuracy but adds 1-3 seconds.
+Streaming ASR providers give you partial results in 200-400ms.
 For debt collection, you need high accuracy on names, account numbers, and dollar amounts.
-Deepgram is the industry standard for real-time voice AI.
-If you use OpenAI Realtime API or Gemini Live, ASR is built into the model.
+Streaming ASR is the industry standard for real-time voice AI.
+If you use a unified realtime voice API, ASR is built into the model.

 Layer 04